Choosing a Birth Control Method

 Other things to consider when choosing a method of birth

-Health benefits, such as decreased risk for sexually
+Health benefits, such as decreased risk of sexually

-transmitted diseases with condoms and reduced risk of ovarian cancer and
+transmitted infections with condoms and reduced risk of ovarian cancer and

 uterine cancer with use of birth control pills for one year or